Bulky Item Pickup

 mattresses, and furniture, are collected in a rear loading packer

-truck and taken to the landfill for disposal.
+truck and taken to H-POWER for disposal.
 So, if those are

 still usable, don't put them out for bulky item pickup, call one